Alek Manoah: Minor leagues

-Manoah was considered one of the top prospects for the 2019 Major League Baseball draft.
+Manoah was considered one of the top prospects heading into the 2019 Major League Baseball draft.
 He was selected by the Toronto Blue Jays with the 11th overall pick.
 He signed for $4.55 million and made his professional debut with the Vancouver Canadians of the Low–A Northwest League on July 27.
 Over six starts, Manoah compiled a 2.65 ERA with 27 strikeouts over 17 innings.
 Manoah did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 To begin the 2021 season, Manoah was assigned to the Buffalo Bisons of the Triple-A East.
 In his first start of the season, he struck out 12 batters over six scoreless innings.
 Over three starts with Buffalo, Manoah went 3–0 with a 0.50 ERA and 27 strikeouts over 18 innings.

 Major leagues

-On May 27, 2021, Manoah was selected to the 40-man roster and promoted to the major leagues for the first time, and started against the New York Yankees that day, while picking up the win in a 2–0 final.
+In May 2021, Manoah was selected to the 40-man roster and promoted to the major leagues.
+He made his major league debut on May 27 in a start against the New York Yankees, picking up the victory in a 2–0 Blue Jays' win.
 He recorded his first MLB strikeout in his debut against Yankees infielder Rougned Odor.
 Overall, Manoah totalled seven strikeouts while allowing two walks, no runs, and two hits over six innings.
 On June 22, he was suspended five games for an incident stemming from a June 19 game in which he was ejected for intentionally hitting Baltimore Orioles third baseman Maikel Franco with a pitch.
 On July 2, Manoah recorded seven consecutive strikeouts against the Tampa Bay Rays at Sahlen Field, setting a Blue Jays franchise record.
 Manoah finished his rookie season with the Blue Jays having started twenty games in which he went 9–2 with a 3.22 ERA and 127 strikeouts over 111 2/3 innings.

 Manoah was selected to represent the Blue Jays alongside teammates Santiago Espinal, George Springer, Alejandro Kirk, and Vladimir Guerrero Jr. in the 2022 Major League Baseball All-Star Game.
 Manoah pitched one scoreless inning and struck out all three batters he faced.
 In 2022, Manoah went 16–7 with a 2.24 ERA in 1962/3 innings while striking out 180 batters.
 He started the first game of the Wild Card Series against the Seattle Mariners, pitching 52/3 innings, giving up four hits and four earned runs with four strikeouts, as the Blue Jays were swept by the Mariners in the series.
 Manoah also finished third in Cy Young Award voting, behind Dylan Cease of the Chicago White Sox and winner Justin Verlander of the Houston Astros.